 THE YARD Anti-Bullying Program

-THE YARD is an award-winning anti-bullying program by Shaun Parker & Company dealing with themes of bullying, social exclusion, peer pressure, and resilience through dance and music.
-Suitable for Years 2-8 (Stages 1-4), this one-hour in-school program features a performance of dance piece THE YARD followed by a Q & A and workshop with students.
-Sessions are now booking in metropolitan NSW for Terms 2 and 3 in 2018.
+THE YARD is an award-winning anti-bullying program by dance theatre company Shaun Parker & Company dealing with themes of bullying, social exclusion, peer pressure and resilience told through dance and music.
+Suitable for K-6 and years 7-8, the one hour program features a performance of dance piece The Yard followed by a Q&A with students.
+Sessions are now booking in metropolitan NSW for 2019.

-1 hour total (20 min performance of THE YARD followed by 40 min interactive workshop).
+1 hour total (20 min performance of THE YARD followed by 40 min Q&A).
+Optional 20 minute TUT workshop can be arranged at additional cost.

 Up to 400 students can attend per session.